-Agricultural commodities, such as palm oil and soy, are strongly associated with biodiversity loss and habitat degradation.
+Agricultural commodities such as palm oil and soy are closely associated with biodiversity loss and habitat degradation.
 These commodities feature in the supply chains of countless companies and are embedded within both food and non-food products of global economic importance.

-Business and governments are increasingly recognising the need to manage the negative impacts on biodiversity associated with these supply chains.
-But so far, there are no globally valid methodologies or tools available to identify and link risks and impacts to specific supply chains, products or actors.
-Linking end products to their specific biodiversity impact can help public and private sector actors to make decision that reduce their biodiversity impact.
+Business and governments increasingly recognise the need to manage the negative impacts on biodiversity but so far, there are no globally valid methods or tools available to identify and link risks and impacts to specific supply chains, products or actors.
+Linking end products to their biodiversity impact can help the public and private sector make decisions that reduce that impact.

-Starting with the Cerrado system in Brazil, the Contacted project will develop, as proof of concept, new methodologies to assess and measure the impact that the production of particular commodities has on biodiversity.
-The work will link entire supply chains – from consumers and traders to producers.
-This decision–support system will help companies, governments and conservation practitioners to understand and manage the biodiversity footprints of agricultural commodity production.
+Starting with the Cerrado system in Brazil, the Contacted project in which the Luc Hoffmann Institute is a partner is developing new methodologies to assess and measure the biodiversity impact of particular commodities.
+The work links entire supply chains – from consumers and traders to producers.
+It helps companies, governments and conservation practitioners understand and manage the biodiversity footprints of agricultural commodity production.